 Don’t Be Too Aggressive with Care

 Hand-washing once a week is fine, but cut down on trips to the car wash if they’re not really needed.
+Those big brushes go over your vehicle with a lot of force – great for removing mud or thick just, but not so great for your paintwork in the longer term.

 Buy a Quality Cover and Keep a Clean Car

-Using a car cover is a fantastic and cheap way to preserve your paint’s integrity.
+Using a cover is a fantastic and cheap way to preserve your paint’s integrity.
 It’s a simple way to protect your automobile from the elements and acidic threats that might come its way on a daily basis, such as bird poop.

-Cheaper models may have rougher interiors or abrasive stitching, so be sure to choose a quality car cover with a soft material on the interior.
+Cheaper models may have rougher interiors or abrasive stitching, so be sure to choose a quality cover with a soft material on the interior.

 Conclusion

+Even if you’re wary of motorized polishers, we suggest trying the manual repair route first.
 Detailing shops will charge high prices for services like this, so you might be able to save yourself a couple of hundred dollars if the job goes well and you manage to pull off a fix on your own.

 As long as the marks aren’t too serious, you shouldn’t have too much of a problem doing that yourself anyways!